-Lasers are classified as Class 1 and 1M lasers, which are considered nonhazardous, to high-powered Class 3B and Class 4 lasers that can cause immediate skin and eye hazards when viewed directly.
-A properly trained laser safety officer (LSO) knows how to implement control measures to keep workers aware of safety around lasers throughout the workplace.
+Lasers are classified from Class 1 and 1M lasers, which are considered nonhazardous, to high-powered Class 3B and Class 4 lasers that can cause immediate skin and eye hazards when viewed directly.
+A properly trained Laser Safety Officer (LSO) knows how to implement control measures to keep workers aware of safety around lasers throughout the workplace.

 An LSO is the person selected by his or her employer to be responsible for evaluating and controlling laser hazards.
 The LSO is also responsible for monitoring and enforcing controls of these hazards.